nicoschuele/railsbricks/README.md

 ## Not Maintained Anymore!

-**Please note that RailsBricks is currently not maintained.
+**Please note that RailsBricks is currently not maintained and will likely not be upgraded to use Rails 5+.
 I leave it here for legacy purpose.
 If you want to take over, [contact me](https://twitter.com/nicoschuele).**

 ## Features